ukncsc/lme/docs/chapter3.md

 Figure 1: Elastic Stack components
 </p>

+Elasticserach, Logstash, Kibana, and Winlogbeat are developed by [Elastic](https://www.elastic.co/).
+Before following this guide and running our install script, you should review and ensure that you agree with the licence terms associated with these products.
+Elastic’s licence terms can be found on their GitHub page [here](https://github.com/elastic).
+By running our install script you are agreeing to Elastic’s terms.

+This script also makes use of use of Docker Community Edition (CE).
+By following this guide and using our install script you are agreeing to the Docker CE license, which can be found [here](https://github.com/docker/docker-ce/blob/master/LICENSE).

 ## 3.1 Getting Started
 During the installation guide below you will see that the majority of steps are carried out automatically.
 Commands or file paths are highlighted in grey boxes.